trisulnsm/dinodoc/trisuldocs/docs/ag/domain/storage_arch.md

 Trisul encrypts all content by default using AES-128 in CTR mode.
 The disk subsystem never sees clear text packets.

 To change the passphrase, see the *PassphraseFile* parameter in [trisulConfig.xml](https://trisul.org/docs/ref/trisulconfig.html#ring)

+The raw packets are stored for each context in the following default directories.
+The*App > DBRoot*parameter in[trisulProbeConfig.xml](/docs/ref/trisulconfig)points to the base directory

+- /usr/local/var/lib/trisul-probe/domain0/probe0/context0/caps/
+  - /oper – the operational directory where Trisul*writes*packets
+  - /ref – the reference directory for recent data likely to be looked up
+  - /archive – older data
+    As data ages they ‘cool down’ and slide from oper to ref to archive.
+Therefore the ‘hottest’ data slices are under /oper.
+For more details read[How the sliding slices work](/docs/ag/domain/fullcontent#sliding-slices )

+The reason we have three directories is that they can be mounted on three separate volumes if required for heavy workloads.